sleepydalton/Perianth/README.md

 - **Patches** makes a shareable patch out of a mod folder, or applies patches somebody sent you.

-The friction this removes is *finding the files*.
-Nothing in a character's own files tells you which animation poses it, so the window works that out.

 ### Posing, and why an export can look broken

 A model's parts are stored as a flat pile — every alternate state at once, and no hierarchy placing them.
 An animation is what selects between them and puts them where they belong.
-So **an unposed export looks wrong, and is not**: pieces missing, pieces doubled over each other, art that reads mirrored.
-If you see that, you exported without a pose.
+So **an unposed export looks wrong, but really is not**: pieces missing, pieces doubled over each other, art that reads mirrored.
+If you see that, you may have exported without a pose.

 **A character** has a setup animation, found for you, and it is used by default.
+There may be a few characters, such as some animals, which lack this and may still export incorrectly.

 **A prop has no setup animation** — none in the game does; that convention is a character one.
-Instead it has its own animations, usually an intact idle and one or more damaged states.
+Instead it has its **own animations**, usually an **intact idle** and one or more damaged states.
 Pick one from the *Animation* box, and an idle is usually the resting state you want.
 Which of them is "the" resting pose is not recorded anywhere, so the tool offers them rather than choosing.